Interpause/sparthan-myo/README.md

+# Archive Note

+Hm, forgot I made a annotated .ino file on how to use this library.
+Myo armband is out of production though.
+Really cool, would have used it for another project if it wasn't.
+That said, because of that I have decided to archive rather than delete this.
+Bye

 # Sparthan myo

 Arduino ESP32 library to communicate with the Myo Armband (Thalmic Labs) Bluetooth EMG armband.
 This library is currently a developer preview, and none of the features are guaranteed to be supported in future releases.